deonna/news-search/README.md

 better UX
 * [x] Used BuildConfig to store API key instead of storing in GitHub for good best practices
 * [x] Added Snackbar to provide user feedback upon loading during endless scroll for better UX
-* [x] Added an empty view to display when the articles list is empty/no articles are ound for better UX
+* [x] Added an empty view to display when the articles list is empty/no articles are found or when the network is down for better UX
 * [x] Added swipe to refresh for reloading article query
 * [x] Used BroadcastReceiver to monitor network connectivity